Band-Passes and Long Virtual Knot Concordance: The Band-Pass Invariant

 Note here the convention of \cite{GPV} is used, so that if no crossing signs appear on the arrows of a diagram, then the diagram represents the weighted sum of all possible ways the diagram may be signed and the weight of each summand is the product of the signs of all its arrows.
+For example, the diagram for $v_{2,1}$ represents four diagrams.
+Each has a pair of arrows as depicted and the signs vary as $(\oplus,\oplus)$, $(\oplus,\ominus)$, $(\ominus,\oplus)$, and $(\ominus,\ominus)$.

+The Arf invariant of a classical knot $K$ is the coefficient $c_2(K)$ of $z^2$ in the Conway polynomial of $K$, taken modulo two.
+On the other hand, we have that $c_2(K)=v_{2,1}(K)=v_{2,2}(K)$.
+This follows from the fact that the dimension of the the degree two finite-type invariants of classical knots is $1$ and all three invariants have the same value on the right trefoil.
+Thus the Arf invariant of a classical knot is given by $v_{2,1} (K) \pmod 2 \equiv v_{2,2} (K) \pmod 2$.